 Hurricane Michael targets north Florida as 'monstrous' storm gains strength

-An intensifying Hurricane Michael gained strength over warm tropical waters on Tuesday as residents across Florida's northern Gulf Coast are boarding homes and preparing to evacuate ahead of the dangerous storm.
+An intensifying Hurricane Michael gained strength over warm tropical waters on Tuesday, as residents across Florida's northern Gulf Coast are boarding homes and preparing to evacuate ahead of the dangerous storm that could bring "historic" storm surge, according to officials.

 The National Hurricane Center said in its 8 a.m.
 ET advisory that Michael has sustained winds of 100 mph, located about 365 miles south of Apalachicola and 395 miles south of Panama City, Fla.
 The hurricane is now a Category 2 storm, which has "extremely dangerous winds" that can cause significant damage to roofs and siding on well-constructed frame homes, according to the NHC.